 My PDA is more than just a handy gadget; it helps me cope with daily challenges others only imagine.

 The loss of my PDA sank in over the next few days.
 I listened for my daily alarms.
 I looked under furniture, sorted my purse, and even cleaned the car; no planner to be found anywhere.
 On Friday, I asked Jenna, my son’s sitter, to keep an eye open around the house.

 With a built-in camera, removable memory chip, and a few games, the PDA would be a nice find for someone.
 I was beginning to think about reporting the PDA as missing — but where had I lost it?
 When did it actually go missing?
 I began research on a unit to replace it.

-Saturday we got a phone call from Jenna; someone named Joe had called her to ask if she knew anyone who might have lost a PDA.
-Jenna first thought it was a prank call, then remembered me.
+Saturday we got a phone call from Jenna.
+Someone named Joe had called her to ask if she knew anyone who might have lost a PDA.
+Jenna first thought it was a prank call but then remembered me.

 Half expecting my electronics to be offered for a ransom, I called Joe.
 Instead of money, Joe wanted to determine that the PDA was really mine.
 I told him how to access recent pictures of my son.

-Within the hour we met at Burlington Mall food court.
-Joe, Chris, and Tim, young men on the verge of adulthood, returned my planner without asking for anything in return.
+Within the hour, we met at the food court of the local mall.
+Joe, Chris, and Tim, all young men on the verge of adulthood, returned my planner without asking for anything in return.

-Joe, Chris, and Tim, by returning my planner, gave me back so much more than just a cool gadget.
+By returning my planner, Joe, Chris, and Tim gave me back so much more than just a cool gadget.